aaronhargrove-grub/rollup-plugin-rebase/readme.md

 - `exclude`: Standard exclude option for rollup plugins.
 - `skipHash`: Skips the step that adds a hash to the file names.
 Requires `keepName`.
 - `includeScripts`: Enabled script files to be rebased, as they are ignored by default.
+- `flatten`: Should the dir structure be flattened.
+Defaults to `true`
+  - NOTE: If flatten is `false`, it will include the full folder structure from root by default.
+- `buildFolderStructureFrom`: If you're rebasing a single folder, have flatten set to `false`, and don't want the full path to be copied, specify the path of the folder (from root) that you want excluded from the final path.
+  - Example. include is set to `'src/resources/images/**'`.
+This option could be `'/src/resources/images/'`

 ## Copyright